verified-network/verified-custody/backend/README.md

 ### Defining quorum
 3. The signer defines quorum which needs to be a minimum of 2 if the number of key shards (or co-signers) is 3.
-4. The signer adds co-signers to the vault.
+4. The signer adds co-signers and their shards to the vault.
 The number of co-signers should be equal to the number of key shards.
 This generates the NewParticipant event which is used to notify the co-signers by getting their messaging tokens mapped to their their user ids.

 ### Shard assignment
-5. The signer and each co-signer confirms their participation in the vault by putting in their key shard and PIN number.
+5. The signer and each co-signer confirms their participation in the vault by putting in their PIN number.

 ### Transaction signing
 6. The signer prompts a signature for a transaction which generates a NewTransaction event.